QUICK EXIT

 • To have the privacy and confidentiality policy of the service explained to you

-• To give informed consent before your information is shared, unless qualified by law
+• To give informed consent before your information is shared, unless required by law

 • To have your records kept secure